Dallinger/Dallinger/docs/source/creating_an_experiment.rst

 - ``Empty``.
 A network where every node is isolated from the rest.
 It can include a source, in which case it will be connected to the nodes.

+For more information about networks in Dallinger, see the :doc:`network documentation <networks>`.

 For this experiment, we will use a chain network.
 The top node will be a source, so that we can use different texts on each run, and send them to each newly connected participant.
 In fact, most of the Python code for the